USA Banner

 What are the reporting requirements for this grant program?

 Once the SSO Formula Grant is active, States must submit several types of reports, including a Federal Financial Report and Milestone Progress Report.
-These reports are required quarterly and should demonstrate progress toward milestones.
 Please see the most recent version of FTA Circular 5010.1 or contact your regional office for details.

 States should note that all project expenditures, whether paid for with Federal award money or local matching funds, must comply with Federal requirements, including Buy America, civil rights, economic development, etc.